ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_goal_position_2.md

-Target position can be set with Goal Position(116).
+Desired position can be set with Goal Position(116).
 From the front view of Dynamixels, CCW is an increasing direction whereas CW is a decreasing direction.
 The way to reaching Goal Position(116) is differ by 4 Profiles provided by Dynamixels.
 Please refer to the Profile Velocity(112) for more details.

 ![](/assets/images/dxl/x/dxl_goal_position.jpg)